0 messages from the library

 Native American Stories: Chapter Books

-Check out these works featuring Native American characters by Indigenous authors, whose tribal affiliation is noted for each book.
+Check out these works featuring Native Americans and written by Indigenous authors.
+Both fiction and nonfiction are highlighted; authors' tribal affiliations are noted where they are known.
 These titles are geared towards middle grade students but may be of wider interest for those looking for Indigenous stories.
 This list is not exhaustive, so if you need more suggestions, just ask a librarian.

 • Thomas King, Cherokee.
 A boy and his mother refuse to identify themselves as American or Canadian at the border and become caught in the limbo between nations when they claim their citizenship as Blackfoot.